Hakka people: Fujian

 Tradition states that the early Hakka ancestors traveling from north China entered Fujian first, then by way of the Ting River they traveled to Guangdong and other parts of China, as well as overseas.
 Thus, the Ting River is also regarded as the Hakka Mother River.

-The Hakkas who settled in the mountainous region of south-western Fujian province developed a unique form of architecture known as the tulou (土樓), literally meaning earthen structures.
+The Hakka people who settled in the mountainous region of south-western Fujian province developed a unique form of architecture known as the tulou (土樓), literally meaning earthen structures.
 The tulou are round or square and were designed as a combined large fortress and multi-apartment building complex.
 The structures typically had only one entrance-way, with no windows at ground level.
 Each floor served a different function: the first floor contained a well and livestock, the second food storage, and the third and higher floors living spaces.
 Tulou were built to withstand attack from bandits and marauders.

-Today, Western Fujian is inhabited by 3 million Hakkas, scattered around villages in 10 counties (county-level 'cities' and districts) in Longyan and Sanming prefectures, 98% of whom are Hakkas living in Changting, Liancheng, Shanghang, Wuping, Yongding, Ninghua, Qingliu and Mingxi counties.
+Today, Western Fujian is inhabited by 3 million Hakka people, scattered around villages in 10 counties (county-level 'cities' and districts) in Longyan and Sanming prefectures, 98% of whom are Hakka people living in Changting, Liancheng, Shanghang, Wuping, Yongding, Ninghua, Qingliu and Mingxi counties.